Have a question?

 Water testing: Three common questions well owners have regarding water testing are: (1) “What do I test for?”
 (2) “How do I get a water test?” and (3) “How do I interpret my test results?”

 NGWA recommends that well owners test annually for bacteria, nitrate, and anything of local concern.
 Regarding contaminants of local concern, NGWA suggests that well owners start by contacting their local health department about what of local concern is worth testing.
-Well owners can find their local health department by clicking here.

 To arrange a water testing, NGWA recommends that well owners first ask their local health department what water tests it offers.
 For anything else, or as an alternative, click here to find out about certified drinking water testing labs in your state.